-The Construction Coordinator or Foreman should regularly give Tool Box Talks to emphasize safe working habits.
-Have each employee who attends the Tool Box Talk sign the Tool Box Talk Attendance Form, and forward it to the Production Manager.
+The Construction Coordinator of Foreman should regularly give Tool Box Talks to emphasize safe working habits.
+Have each employee who attends the Tool Box Talk sign the Tool Box Talk Attendance Form, and forward it to the Production Office Coordinator.